Bob Etheridge: Alternative energy

+Health care reform

 Etheridge voted to pass the Affordable Health Care for America Act in November 2009 and the Patient Protection and Affordable Care Act.

-- "Who are you?" incident
+"Who are you?" incident

 In June 2010, Etheridge was approached by two young men on a Washington, D.C., sidewalk.
 The pair, who identified themselves as students working on a project, asked Etheridge if he "fully supported the Obama agenda" while videorecording his response.
 In the video, Etheridge first says "Who are you?" repeatedly, then is seen grabbing one of the young men by the wrists, neck, and back of the shirt, while repeatedly asking the young men who they were.
 The young men responded that they were "students working on a project".
 One of them is heard asking the congressman three times to let go of him while the congressman continued to hold on to him.
 Etheridge later apologized for the incident in a statement saying "I deeply and profoundly regret my reaction, and I apologize to all involved".
 Etheridge called a press conference where he stated that there was no excuse for his actions.
 He refused to speculate on the motivation of those involved and said that it had been a "long day".
 An article in The New York Times subsequently stated that unnamed "Republican political strategists acknowledge they were behind the episode."

 Political analysts commented on the potential effect of this confrontation on Etheridge's chances of re-election against Republican candidate Renee Ellmers.
 Subsequently, on June 18, a 32-year-old man, Brandon Leslie, said he had been a victim of a similar incident occurring in 1996 in which Etheridge grabbed him when he was a high school student.
 That report was later disputed by the retired principal who stated that "the student was in the wrong"; however, the principal "did not detail the nature of the exchange between Leslie and Etheridge."